 The top 10 characters of the Christmas party are:

 The Christmas Kisser: Keep clear of the mistletoe!
 This individual can’t resist sharing a slobbery or 10.
-Identifying characteristics of this individual include being in their late 30s or early 40s and ‘happily’ married.
+Identifying characteristics of this individual include being in their late 30’s or early 40’s and ‘happily’ married.
+According to seven out of 10, the kisser is the biggest nuisance at the party.

-The Flirt: This person locks onto a target and then spends the evening getting close, making inappropriate comments and even getting a bit handsy.
+The Flirt: This person locks onto a target then spends the evening getting close, making inappropriate comments and even a bit handsy.

 The Blabbermouth: They are that one person who has kept their opinions to themselves all year, but as the festive spirit takes over their lips become unsealed.
 Suddenly their true feelings come pouring out from their unhappiness at missing a promotion to revealing company secrets.